rmscode/binary-garden/docs/cloud/microsoft-365/exchange-online/hybrid-deployment.md

 ### Create Recipient Management Group { data-toc-label="Recipient Management Group" }

-1. Sign-in as a Domain Admin to the computer with the Management Tools installed and load the snap-in.<br>
+1. Sign-in as a Domain Admin to the computer where the Management Tools are installed and load the snap-in.<br>
 ```powershell
 Add-PSSnapin *RecipientManagement
 ```